The Truth About the 30-year Ordeal of Preventing Pregnancies (1).png

 • insert female condoms perfectly, never upside down, always in far enough.

-4. It bears repeating: All contraceptive methods — like all human beings — are imperfect.
-Every year in the United States, 2.8 million people have accidental pregnancies, and about 1.6 million of those people were using some form of contraception that did not work.
+4. All contraceptive methods — like all human beings — are imperfect.
+Even if people could be perfect — the products themselves fail anyway for millions of people who use them.
+The failures cause pregnancy emergencies and bring on unjustified societal blame and shame.
+Every year in the United States, 2.8 million people have accidental pregnancies — and about 1.6 million of those people were using some form of contraception that did not work.

 5. All methods of contraception have long-term failure rates that are higher than advertised.
 And every failure represents a human being suddenly thrust into an emergency, time-sensitive pregnancy situation.